 The art of leadership: finding the best leadership style

-Managers bear a great deal of responsibility.
-On the one hand, they must ensure the company’s goals are achieved.
-On the other hand, they also have to make difficult decisions, communicate excellently and fulfil the needs and expectations of employees.
-The latter in particular is difficult because, as a recent survey by McKinsey shows, almost a third of German employees think about resigning – 36 per cent of them cite poor leadership as the reason for leaving.* This is hardly surprising, as not everyone who attains a management position has a high level of leadership competence.
-Many managers face the major challenge of finding a leadership style that suits the team, the situation, and the managers themselves.
-We explain the different leadership styles and how you as a manager can find your own style to lead and motivate your team with confidence.
+Managers have many responsibilities.
+On the one hand, they must ensure that the company's objectives are met.
+On the other, they must also make tough decisions, communicate excellently and meet employees' needs and expectations.
+This last task is particularly difficult, because, according to one recent McKinsey surveyIn Germany, nearly a third of employees are considering resigning - 36% of whom cite poor leadership as the reason for their departure.* This is hardly surprising, given that not everyone with high leadership skills makes it into a management position.
+Many managers face the major challenge of finding a leadership style that suits the team, the situation and themselves.
+We explain the different leadership styles and how, as a manager, you can find your own style to lead and motivate your team with confidence.

 Why is it so difficult to find the right leadership style?

-Overview of various leadership styles
+Overview of different leadership styles

-1. Authoritarian or autocratic leadership style:
+1. Authoritarian or autocratic leadership style :

 Practical application: